Vietnam Historical Trip, Day 7: Da Nang

 Some of the temples ruined are left untouched

 Our next stop is Hoi An, another serene small town located some 40 km from the sanctuary.
-You ask, how serene it is?
+You ask, how serene is it?
 Just take a look at the landscape shot below.

-It was hardly to see sort of cars, van or whatsoever type vehicles moving around the city.
-Only bicycles and motorbikes, and not to mentioned the quite and peaceful ambient in the late of afternoon.
-The city also listed as one of the World Cultural Heritage Site.
-Our point for the small town tour started at Hoi An bridge, also known as Bridge of Light.
+It was hardly to see any sort of cars, vans, or whatsoever type of vehicles moving around the city.
+Only bicycles and motorbikes, not to mention the quiet and peaceful ambiance in the late afternoon.
+The city is also listed as one of the World Cultural Heritage Sites.
+Our point for the small town tour started at Hoi An bridge, also known as the Bridge of Light.

 I guessed the bridge bright at night